 Subhash Chandra Lakhotia studied from middle school level till PhD (1970) at Kolkata.
 He had short post-doctoral stints at Delhi University (1970-71); Institute of Animal Genetics, Edinburgh (1972-73); University of California, Irvine (1984-85); and at Massachusetts Institute of Technology, Cambridge, (1985).
 He served Burdwan University as a Lecturer in Zoology (1971-72) from where he moved to Gujarat University (1972-76) as Lecturer and finally to Banaras Hindu University (BHU) as Reader (1976-85) where he continued as a Professor of Zoology from 1985 till 2011.
-After completing his term as BHU Emeritus Professor and DAE-Raja Ramanna Fellow, currently he is continuing at BHU as INSA Senior Scientist (2016-18).
+After completing his term as BHU Emeritus Professor and DAE-Raja Ramanna Fellow, he worked at BHU as INSA Senior Scientist (2016-18).
 Currently he is continuing at BHU as Distinguished Professor (Lifetime) and SERB Distinguished Fellow.

 Academic and Research Achievements: Lakhotia taught genetics, evolution, cell biology, microscopy, etc. at Burdwan University, Gujarat University at M. Sc. level; he continues to teach at Banaras Hindu University at B.Sc., M.Sc. and Ph.
 D. levels.
 Lakhotia\'s doctoral research helped establish the then newly proposed model of hyperactive male-X to achieve dosage compensation in Drosophila and demonstrated its cellular autonomy.
 Later he showed, for the first time, that heterochromatin in Drosophila is active in transcription.
 He demonstrated the existence of two distinct replicon types in Drosophila cells and his study revealed tissue-specific induction of different heat shock genes after cell stress.
 His studies have elucidated essential functions of the non-coding hsr-omega gene of Drosophila in regulating the metabolism of hnRNPs and certain other RNA-binding proteins in normal and stressed cells through formation of omega speckles, a novel nuclear structure identified in his lab.
 Levels of nuclear transcripts of this gene have been shown to modulate the expanded poly-Q toxicity in fly models of human neurodegenerative diseases.
-Recent studies have also elucidated significant roles of the different Hsp60 genes in Drosophila in tracheal development, spermatogenesis and oogenesis and in regulating apoptosis.
+His studies have also elucidated significant roles of the different Hsp60 genes in Drosophila in tracheal development, spermatogenesis and oogenesis and in regulating apoptosis.
 His major current research interests using Drosophila as the model organism are: cell stress related gene expression in development, long non-coding RNAs, stress proteins in tumour development, neurodegenerative disorders, Ayurvedic Biology.
-He has published more than 125 research papers, 25 reviews and chapters in books.
+He has published more than 160 research papers, reviews and chapters in books.
 He has also written many articles relating to policies of science education, research publications and ethics in science.
-Lakhotia has mentored 30 Ph.
-D. students and 5 are currently working for their Ph D.
+Lakhotia has mentored 32 Ph.
+D. students and 3 are currently working for their Ph D.